Current Version: 2.0 - June 20, 2004

 Step 2: download the python files

-These instructions install the python file btwifiset.py in usr/local/ in a directory called btwifiset.
-You can install it anywhere else you prefer - simply modify the “ExecStart” line in the btwifiset.service file (see step 6) to use the location where you install the btwifiset.py file.
+These instructions create the directory btwifiset in usr/local/ and copies the necessary files into it.
+You can pick a different directory, but in this case modify the “ExecStart” line in the btwifiset.service file (see Step 6) to use the location where you install the btwifiset.py file.

 cd /usr/local